dcgrigsby/bitnet/README.md

 # BitNet b1.58 Training Implementation

-A PyTorch implementation of **BitNet b1.58** - a transformer-based architecture with ternary weight quantization (1.58 bits) that runs faster on CPUs.
+A PyTorch implementation of **BitNet b1.58** - a transformer-based architecture with ternary weight quantization (1.58 bits) optimized for CPU inference.
 By quantizing weights to {-1, 0, 1}, BitNet replaces expensive matrix multiplications with simple addition operations, reducing computation.

 This is an **implementation of the training pipeline** for BitNet, based on the [BitNet: Scaling Bitwise Operations for Efficient Transformer Inference and Learning](https://arxiv.org/abs/2310.11453) paper (Ma et al., 2023).

 **Current status**: Training infrastructure is complete and working.
-Inference capabilities are available for model evaluation and testing (e.g., chat, tic-tac-toe gameplay), but the optimized BitNet kernels for efficient inference are not yet implemented.
+Inference capabilities are available for model evaluation and testing (e.g., chat, loss monitoring), but the optimized BitNet kernels for efficient inference are not yet implemented.

 ## Installation